-Our Articles provide that, our board of directors will be divided into three classes, designated as "Class I", "Class II" and "Class III", each of which will consist, as nearly as possible, of one-third of the total number of directors constituting our entire board of directors and which will serve staggered three-year terms.
-At each annual general meeting, the successors of directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
+Our Articles provide that, our board of directors will consist of one class of directors constituting our entire board of directors.
+At each annual general meeting, the successors of directors will be elected to serve from the time of election and qualification until the subsequent annual meeting following election.
 Directors of the class retiring at an annual general meeting shall be eligible for re-appointment by ordinary resolution at such annual general meeting.